 BJA has two diploma tracks.
 The college prep track is designed for entrance into a baccalaureate college degree program.
 The general track, designed for students who have limited academic ability, leads toward an associate college degree program or to occupations that do not require college preparation.
 This program is designed to encourage the educational process and where possible, will move at a slower pace so that students can better assimilate the critical material.
 Students who earn a general diploma and enter an associate degree program may still be able to move to a baccalaureate program based on successful performance at the college level.

-A student may be recommended for the general diploma track by the director of academic advising.
+A student may be recommended for the general diploma track by an academic advisor.
 This is based on the student’s academic record and standardized test scores, teacher evaluations, and parent requests.
 Enrollment in the general diploma track must be approved by the academic office.

 Students in the general diploma track complete the same diploma requirements as those in the college prep track.
 However, modifications are made in the following areas (modifications are not made in any other courses), provided that the course is specified as a general course:

 English and Social Studies: college prep and general track students are in the same classroom at the same time hearing the same lectures; teachers make modifications for the general track students, such as grading on a 13-point scale in lieu of the standard 10-point scale.
 English 9, English 10, English 11, English 12, U.S. History, American Government, and Economics can be general courses.
 General track students take World Geography as one of their social studies requirements.
 This is not a general course; however, the content enables general track students to complete the course successfully.